Kwesi-Obika/Morning_MadLibs/ReadMe.md

 This is a(n) Goofy community project to learn git.

-By [adverb] adding words and phrases to this document you will become
+By quicly adding words and phrases to this document you will become

 [adjective ending in "ly"] good at commiting